Set up AWS Connector

 • 4-min read

-• Configuring AWS IAM role.
+• Configuring an AWS IAM role.

-• Setting up and AWS Connection.
+• Setting up an AWS connection.

-• Adding a host to the Allow-list.
+• Adding a host to the allowlist.

 • Granting permissions to Workflows.